 Tory MP abused by ex-husband backs report urging law change on parental contact

-Conservative MP Kate Kniveton said it should not have to be ‘exceptional to shield a child from an abusive parent’.
+Campaigners are calling for a change in the law to stop ‘privileging’ a father’s right to contact with his children over safety of domestic abuse victims

-The law must change to stop “privileging” a father’s right to contact with his children over the safety and wellbeing of domestic abuse victims, a report has urged.
+A Tory MP is backing calls for ministers to change the law to stop “privileging” a father’s right to contact with his children over the safety and wellbeing of domestic abuse victims.

-The call is supported by Conservative MP Kate Kniveton who has previously spoken out about the abuse she suffered at the hands of ex-husband Andrew Griffiths, and her fight against a court ruling that he should still have direct contact with their child.
+The Right to Equality organisation, which campaigns for legal reform to support the rights of women and girls, said it wants to ensure the current “presumption of contact is fully and finally removed” and will launch a report in parliament on Monday demanding change.

+Kate Kniveton, the Conservative MP for Burton and Uttoxeter, was previously found by a family judge to have been raped and abused by her ex-husband and former minister Andrew Griffiths.
+She said it is “clear we need legislative change to create a safer environment for children”.

+Under English and Welsh law, domestic abusers and child sex offenders keep their parental rights, even if they target their own children.
+This allows them to retain influence over where the child lives, as well as their healthcare and education.

+Claire Waxman OBE, London’s first independent victims’ commissioner, in an interview with The Independent, previously described the law as it stood as “state-sanctioned abuse” as she called for change.

-A family court ruling in 2021 found that Mr Griffiths, a former small business minister, had – on the balance of probabilities – pressurised Ms Kniveton into engaging in sexual activity as well as raping her multiple times and used “coercive and controlling behaviour” against her.
+A family court ruling in 2021 found that Mr Griffiths, former Conservative MP for Burton, had – on the balance of probabilities – pressurised Ms Kniveton into engaging in sexual activity as well as raping her multiple times and used “coercive and controlling behaviour” against her.

-The ruling on child contact was overturned the following year by a High Court judge, after Ms Kniveton’s lawyer argued the previous judge was “wrong to order direct contact”, failed to “consider the short, medium, and long-term harm of contact on the mother and the child”, and failed to consider Mr Griffiths’ “capacity to appreciate the effect of past domestic abuse”.

 But a High Court judge ruled he could have no direct contact with his child in the “reasonably short term”, saying it would be in the child’s best interests to only have contact with their father through letters for that period of time.